 The damages caused to the device were estimated at over $700 and the drone’s pilot attempted to file charges for felony vandalism against the man who had thrown the shirt.
 The pilot claimed that the device had been flying high in the air.
 The charges were ultimately dropped but the man was held in jail overnight before the incident was over.

 This incident, and others like it, has sparked questions about what constitutes self-protection when it comes to keeping a drone out of your personal space.
 As legislators begin to weigh the legal complications of drones and their usage by consumers, it will be more and more important to seek legal advice in any case.

-For more information on drones, safety requirements, and your rights when it comes to privacy and protection, contact Scott Gorman at The Gorman Law Firm, a New Jersey criminal defense law firm.
+For more information on drones, safety requirements, and your rights when it comes to privacy and protection, contact Scott Gorman at The Gorman Law Firm, an Essex County and Morristown criminal defense law firm.
 Scott represents anyone who has been charged with criminal activity or felonies, especially those who were acting in defense of their privacy rights.

 Published in Categories: Criminal Defense